DipmalaSamal/postgres-autovacuum-project/README.md

 * Increase the Number of Autovacuum Workers:
   * Parameter: autovacuum_max_workers
-  * Recommended Adjustment: Increase from default (3) to a higher value to allow more concurrent autovacuum jobs.
+  * Recommended Adjustment: Increase from default (3) to a higher value (5 or 8) to allow more concurrent autovacuum jobs.

 * Autovacuum Nap Time:
   * Parameter: autovacuum_naptime